BCLibraries/burns-exhibits/content/boland/balloons and bolland girls.md

            align="center" >}}
 		   {{< /largefigure >}}

-Boland’s campaign mobilized a tremendous number of volunteers to spread the message about how Boland’s experience, knowledge, and strong work ethic would keep delivering for the 2nd District.
+Boland’s campaign mobilized a tremendous number of volunteers to spread the message about how his experience, knowledge, and strong work ethic would keep delivering for the 2nd District.
 Phone banking, signs, bumper stickers, buttons, balloons, sashes, and even a giveaway comb were all used to spread the word about voting for Boland.
-Another effective campaign tactic were the “Boland Girls”, dressed in hats and sashes.
-They would congregate in front of department stores and, holding placards, walk in circles and tell people to “Vote for Boland!”
+Another effective campaign tactic were the 'Boland Girls', dressed in hats and sashes.
+They would congregate in front of department stores and, holding placards, walk in circles and tell people to 'Vote for Boland!'
 It was also common for the girls to sing campaign songs extolling the virtues of Boland within the lyrics.

 'We’re betting big on Boland